 Fig.6 Laser heat treatment

-After laser treatment, the surface hardness of cast iron can reach 60HRC, and carbon steel with medium carbon and high carbon can reach up to 70HRC.
+The result of the laser treatment leads to changes in the surface composition, structure, and performance which are not possible with conventional surface quenching.
+After the laser treatment, the surface hardness of cast iron can reach 60HRC, while carbon steel with medium to high carbon levels can reach up to 70HRC.

 This improvement in surface hardness leads to an increase in wear resistance, fatigue resistance, corrosion resistance, oxidation resistance, and extends the overall service life of the metal.